CBET Token Achieves Self Reported Market Cap of $87.77 Million (CBET)

-CBET Token (CBET) traded flat against the dollar during the 1-day period ending at 17:00 PM Eastern on March 28th.
-Over the last week, CBET Token has traded 0% higher against the dollar.
-One CBET Token token can now be purchased for about $0.0000 or 0.00000000 BTC on major exchanges.
+CBET Token (CBET) traded flat against the U.S. dollar during the twenty-four hour period ending at 14:00 PM ET on April 3rd.
+One CBET Token token can currently be bought for approximately $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+During the last seven days, CBET Token has traded 0% higher against the U.S. dollar.
 CBET Token has a market capitalization of $87.77 million and approximately $0.76 worth of CBET Token was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.